-When Glassmen were unable to travel to the DCI Championships at Cornell University in Ithaca, New York, in August of 1974, my drum instructor called around the country to have me learn someone else's show in four days, then compete for the DCI World Individuals Championship.
+When Glassmen were unable to travel to the DCI Championships at Cornell University in Ithaca, New York, in August of 1974, I had to learn another corps' show in four days, then compete for the DCI World Individuals Championship.

-My father drove me to catch a sleeping corps in Toledo, Ohio at 2am where music and uniform were waiting when I arrived Monday morning.
-The Saginaires show was memorized and ready to go at 8am Thursday morning for preliminary competition which allowed me to register for indiviiduals.
+My father drove me to catch a sleeping corps in Toledo, Ohio at 2am where music and uniform were waiting Monday morning.
+The Saginaires show was memorized for an 8am Thursday morning preliminary competition which allowed me to register for indiviiduals.

 The Glassmen shako I wore for two years........

 The Phantom Regiment (Rockford, Illinois) thought my knowledge & experience would help them win the DCI World Championship, hiring me as an instructor to teach technique and perfect the style of the drumline.